Meals, foods and beverages sold or served at schools meet state and federal requirements based on the USDA Dietary Guidelines.

 It is the responsibility of a student’s parent/guardian to claim any remaining funds (positive balances) on their student(s)/child(ren)'s account at the end of the school year.
 If you wish to transfer the balance to a sibling or to donate the funds to the NCSS School Nutrition Program, you must provide the request in writing to the School Nutrition Manager at your child(ren)'s school.
 Any unclaimed funds will be remitted to the Georgia Department of Revenue, Unclaimed Property Program.

-*Special Note: Try Our New Caribbean Meal on March 30th & Wings on March 18th!
+*Special Note: Try Our Southern Cuisine on April 20th & Wings on April 15th!

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.